jacobhobbs1/HoloLens2Development/README.md

-# HoloLens 2 Development Guide
+# HoloLens 2 Development Information
 ## Experiential Documentation From Developing with the Microsoft HoloLens 2

 This document contains potential useful informaiton and tips for developing mixed reality applications for the Microsoft HoloLens 2 with the Unity game engine.
 This has been developed through experiential learning and is therefore for a compilation of Microsoft documentation and solutions to problems as relevant to the porjects in hand.